Faezeh-Kh/My-Personal-Website/content/event/JDOC2020/index.md

 location: Virtual

 summary: As a PhD student of MathSTIC doctoral department, I have presented my PhD research as a short paper titled "A Generic Testing Approach for Low-Code Development Platforms using TDL".
-A five-minute video has also accompanied the paper which is accessible from [this link](https://drive.google.com/file/d/14AR0AgLO4jrJVgh2hxQJ86nHOK0tVCfB/view?usp=sharing).

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.